ShotaMiyazaki94/microjax/docs_src/usage.rst

 - Keep 64-bit mode enabled for production runs; it significantly improves the stability of implicit differentiation through the polynomial solver.
-- Batch trajectories by stacking them along a leading dimension and rely on JAX broadcasting to evaluate many light curves in a single call.
-- Cache compiled callables (e.g. store ``forward_jit``) whenever you sweep over parameters; recompiling for every call erodes the benefit of JIT.
 - Use :mod:`microjax.likelihood` to marginalise nuisance flux parameters instead of fitting them manually—this often reduces sampler autocorrelation.